What I Know Now

 An engineer by training.
 Thirty-five years at board level across manufacturing, food, retail, and engineering.

-Paul Rothwell has worked at board level for over 35 years — as director, MD, CEO, chair, NED, and investor across fifteen businesses.
-He currently chairs four Northern Ireland businesses and has mentored more than thirty owners and CEOs.
-This book is the distillation of what he has learned.
+I’ve worked at board level for over 35 years – as director, MD, CEO, chair, NED, and investor across fifteen businesses.
+This book is drawn from what I learned along the way.